 Genesis 18: 19 is the first reference in the Bible about God’s judgment.
 In that reference, God is commending Abraham for being a good husband and father who practices good judgment (righteous judgment) and justice.
 This occurrence pretty well sets the tone for the concept of judgment throughout the remainder of the Bible; God’s judgments flow from perfect and righteous justice.

-Throughout the remainder of both the Old and New Testaments, when God is judging humans for one thing or another, He is judging them based on his own perfect righteousness, upon his omniscience (God is all-knowing), and his omnipresence (God is fully present everywhere at once, and sees all).
+Throughout the remainder of both the Old and New Testaments, when God is portrayed judging humans for one thing or another, He is judging them based on his own perfect righteousness, upon his omniscience (God is all-knowing), and his omnipresence (God is fully present everywhere at once, and sees all).
 For those three reasons God can render only perfect judgments in every instance.

 The final instance of God’s judgment in the Bible is found in Revelation 19: 2: “For true and righteous are [God’s] judgments…” Thus, from the first reference about God’s judgments in Genesis 18: 19 to God’s final judgments in Revelation—and almost every reference in between those two references—God’s judgments are true and righteous.
 We know from elsewhere in the Bible, his judgments flow from his love, grace, and mercy.
 Someone has said, “Mercy means we don’t get what we deserve, and grace means we get what we don’t deserve!”

 I hope it goes without saying that God does not judge humanity as humans do, because anger, rage, and wrath are human characteristics.
-To say that God has wrath, anger, and rage are human figures of speech applied to God.
-I invite you to turn to another teaching on my website titled “The Wrath of God” for clarification of God’s wrath. (leservices.org).
+To say that God has wrath, anger, and rage are anthropomorphic human figures of speech applied to God.
+I invite you to turn to another teaching on this website titled “The Wrath of God” for clarification of God’s wrath. (leservices.org).

 Next, let us examine Gerry’s contention that God’s judgment and mercy are synergistic.